TRANSMISSION GALLERY

 In his recent collages, Dikio tries to capture the colorful and quirky architecture and scenes found in his immediate surroundings that are distinctive of the surrounding Bay Area.

-He received his BA in Fine Arts from the University of California, Santa Cruz in 1997, and has since worked across figurative, landscape, and mixed-media practices.
+With a BA in Fine Arts from the University of California, Santa Cruz, Dikio has worked across figurative, landscape, and mixed-media practices over the past 25 years.

 TRANSMISSION GALLERY